DishanSamuel/MoviePulse/README.md

 # 🎬 MoviePulseing

-**MoviePulse** is a modern web application that dynamically displays the most searched movies on the platform.
+**MoviePulseing** is a modern web application that dynamically displays the most searched movies on the platform.
 It uses real-time user activity to rank trending movies, giving you insight into what's currently popular based on actual interest.

 <!-- ![MoviePulse Banner](https://your-image-link-if-any.com) -->